 See 3.2.
-Annotation formats for more detailed specifications of HED formats.
+HED annotation format for more detailed specifications of HED formats.

 See 4.
 Basic annotation and 5.
 Advanced annotation for examples and usage.

 1.6.1 6.1.
 Basic tag handling

 HED-compliant tools should be able to a handle HED string in its equivalent forms and using various valid syntax as described in this section.